marchaesen/vcxsrv/mesalib/docs/drivers/asahi.rst

 - Strides must be a multiple of 16 bytes.
 - Strides must be nonzero.
 For 1D images where the stride is logically irrelevant, ail will internally select the minimal stride.
-- Only 1D and 2D images may be linear.
+- Only 1D, 2D, and 2D Array images may be linear.
 In particular, no 3D or cubemaps.
-- Array texture may not be linear.
-No 2D arrays or cubemap arrays.
 - 2D images must not be mipmapped.
 - Block-compressed formats and multisampled images are unsupported.
 Elements of a strided linear image are simply pixels.